A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

 The failure of representability is for exactly the same reason that maps between ordinary manifolds cannot usually be represented by a (finite-dimensional) manifold. \end{ex}

+\begin{ex} Let $C^\infty(-)$ denote the presheaf that assigns to a supermanifold its ring of functions.
+This presheaf is not representable; this is in contrast to the situation for real supermanifolds, where it is represented by $\R^{1|1}$. \end{ex}

 \begin{ex} Let $V$ be a real vector space.
-Define the presheaf~$\Omega^k(-;V)$ (which is in fact a sheaf) by the assignment
+Define the presheaf~$\Omega^k(-;V)$ by

-This presheaf is not representable (somewhat surprisingly, not even when $k=0$; see the end of the next section). \end{ex}
+This presheaf is not representable for any~$k$. \end{ex}

-Finally, we define the \emph{functions} on a presheaf as the set of natural transformations from the presheaf to the sheaf~$C^\infty(-)$.
-Because $C^\infty(-)$ is a presheaf of $\Z/2$-graded algebras (rather than just sets), the functions on a presheaf carry this additional structure.
-When a presheaf is represented by a supermanifold~$N$, this definition of functions coincides with the usual one.
+\begin{defn} Define the \emph{functions} on a presheaf as the set of natural transformations from the presheaf to the sheaf~$C^\infty(-)$. \end{defn} Because $C^\infty(-)$ is a presheaf of $\Z/2$-graded algebras (rather than just sets), the functions on a presheaf carry this additional structure.